The Philosophy of Freedom: Arrangement and outline of the book

 The Philosophy of Freedom is divided into three parts.
 The first part, "Knowledge of Freedom," is epistemological and, in a broad sense, metaphysical (the nature of reality).
 The second part, "The Reality of Freedom," is about free will and ethics.
-The title of the third part, "Ultimate Questions" or, in German, "die letzten Fragen," deals with the nature and consequences of the completely monistic though not materialist view of the world presented in the book.
+The title of the third part, "Ultimate Questions" or, in German, "die letzten Fragen," deals with the nature and consequences of the book's monistic, non-materialist worldview.

 In his epistemology, Steiner seeks to show that we can achieve a true picture of reality only by uniting perception, which reflects only the outer appearance of the world, and conception, which together give us access to the world's inner nature.

 In his account of freedom, this idea is applied to the question of what freedom is.
 From another epistemological angle, Steiner's account of thinking in Part One becomes his concept of thinking in Part Two.
 We act freely when we act through the thinking activity of our being.
 Ethics finds its place in the actions of the free being.
 The very short Part Three places this activity and the cognitive activity of man in the context of the world considered as an epistemological whole.